1. Purpose of procedures

 9. Submission and approval of result, final marks and grades

-9.1.4 Final marks for each teaching period must be finalised and submitted to Student Services and Engagement via the Interim Results Module by the date specified by the Director, Student Services and Engagement.
+9.2.4 Final marks for each teaching period must be finalised and submitted to Student Services and Engagement via the Interim Results Module by the date specified by the Academic Registrar and Director, Student Services.
 Any unfinalised results (e.g. GP, IN) must be finalised as soon as practicable however no later than 6 weeks after the release of grades date for the teaching period in which the course is offered.

-- The Course Coordinator for the identified course checks the results for all students in all assessment items in the Grade Centre in Blackboard.
+(a) the Course Coordinator for the identified course checks the results for all students in all assessment items in the Grade Centre in the Learning Management System.
 Any necessary adjustments are made; the results are then resubmitted to the Interim Results Module;

-- Once approved by the Head of School, the adjusted grades are submitted to the student information system for transmission to the student/s;
+(d) once approved by the Head of School, the adjusted grades are submitted to the student information system for transmission to the student/s; and